TheThingSystem/steward/nodewiki/steward/Devices.md

 * _set_ - set any of these parameters: _position_, _volume_, and/or _muted_

 ### Motive
-These are devices that are mobile.
+These are devices that have some movement capability: either rotational or mobile.
 The naming pattern is:

     /device/motive/2d/XYZ
     /device/motive/3d/XYZ
+    /device/motive/ptz/XYZ

 **TBD**